openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 Instead, for this blog post we will be training a force field for (wait for it) some linear alkanes :tada::tada::tada:!
-Ok it may not be the most exciting set, but I mainly want to show the process by which we can train a force field without needing a whole supercomputers worth of resources.
-This process itself can (and routinely does) handle datasets of thousands of unique molecules with diverse chemistry's.
+Ok it may not be the most exciting set, but I mainly want to show the process by which we can train a force field without needing a whole supercomputer worth of resources.
+This process itself can (and routinely does) handle datasets of thousands of unique molecules with diverse chemistries.

 Let's define these molecules now: